sidreco214/esp-wol-server/README.md

 1. Reverse the order of Mac Address. -> e8-a1-d7-28-42-72
 2. Delete hypon(-) or colon(:) and add '0x' in front of them. ->   0xe8a1d7284272
 3. Convert decimal to binary number. -> 255781797119858
+Windows stadard caculator in programmer mode is helpful

 ## Serial Commands
 ```console